-According to mLive, in 2012, over 300 animals were seized from a breeder's home in Kalamazoo.
-Reportedly, the location was suited to accommodate only 36 animals.
-Three pit bulls had escaped from the home and were running at large, and one had injuries that the breeder allegedly neglected to properly care for.
-The dogs were found in extremely unsanitary conditions.
-The home lacked proper ventilation, and strongly smelled of urine and feces, both inside and outside; and the animals did not have adequate veterinary care.
+According to mLive, in 2012, over 300 animals were seized from a Kalamazoo breeder's home that was suited to accommodate only 36 animals.
+Three pit bulls, including one with injuries, had escaped from the home.
+The dogs were found in extremely unsanitary conditions and had not had adequate veterinary care.